Biochemistry and Molecular Biology Directory

 My lab combines fluorescence microscopy, novel fluorescent probe development, genetic engineering, and computational modeling to visualize and quantify single-gene expression in living cells.
 We dream of creating 'lightbulbs" for genes at the level of DNA transcription and mRNA translation to visualize gene activity in real-time and in-vivo.
 The hope is to create technology to literally see which genes are on in a specific cell.
 By visualizing the cell genotype in real-time, we hope to predict and ultimately control its future phenotype during important processes, such as differentiation and cancer development.

-Our lab studies the interface between the ubiquitin-proteasome pathway and transcriptional regulation.
-Modification of components of the transcription machinery by ubiquitin can serve as a regulatory switch that both activate and limit gene expression.
-We are using a variety of biochemical and genetic approaches to define the molecular mechanisms that underlie these seemingly opposite processes.
+Our lab studies the interface between the ubiquitin-proteasome pathway and chromatin regulation.
+Modification of components of chromatin and its associated machinery by ubiquitin can serve as a regulatory switch that have diverse functions in transcription and DNA repair.
+We are using a variety of biochemical and cell biology approaches to define the molecular mechanisms that regulate the dynamics of ubiquitin conjugation and deconjugation in these processes.